Frequently Asked Questions

 Must the tests be taken to a testing center for administration?

 We don’t have testing centers.
 We ship the tests to you so you can administer them in your own home.
 However, if you want or need someone else to administer the test, you could order the test and then arrange to have it administered at a testing center.

 May I give the test to my student as soon as I get the test materials?

 Yes.
 You do not have to wait until your selected test week to give the test to your student.

 Does Seton require the test materials back at any specific time?

 Yes.
-The materials are rentals only.
-Due to legal considerations, all tests must be returned to us immediately after your testing week.
+Standardized test materials are rentals only.
+Due to legal considerations, all standardized test materials must be returned to us immediately after testing.

-Who pays for the cost of shipping the testing materials back?
+Who pays for the cost of shipping the testing materials back to Seton?

-How soon will I receive my IOWA, CAT, or TerraNova test results?
+How soon will I receive the test results?